DickinsonCollege/FarmData2/docker/README.md

 ## Building the Images

-Each image that can be build has its own directory in the `docker` directory (e.g. `dev`, `farmos`, `mariaDB`, `phpmyadmin`).
-Each of those directories contains a `Dockerfile` and any additional files that are needed to build the image.
-In addition, each of these directories contains a `repo.txt` file that specifies the image name and tag to be used for the image when it is built and pushed to the [farmdata2](https://hub.docker.com/u/farmdata2) dockerhub repository.

 The `docker/build-images.bash` script builds the images and pushes them to dockerhub.
 Run this script with no parameters to see a *usage* message describing how to build and push an image.

+Each image that can be build has its own directory in the `docker` directory (e.g. `api`, `dev`, `farmos`, `mariaDB`, `phpmyadmin`).
+Each of those directories contains a `Dockerfile` and any additional files that are needed to build the image.
+In addition, each of these directories contains the following files:
+* `repo.txt`: required file that specifies the image name and tag to be used for the image when it is built and pushed to the [farmdata2](https://hub.docker.com/u/farmdata2) dockerhub repository.
+* `before.bash`: Optional script that is run by `build-images.bash` just before the image is built.
+This is useful for adding files from outside the build context into the build context.
+* `after.bash`: Optinal script that is run by `build-images.bash` just after the image is built.
+This is useful for doing any cleanup from operations performed by the `before.bash` script.

 Note: In order to push the images it is necessary to log in to dockerhub with an account with write permission to the [farmdata2](https://hub.docker.com/u/farmdata2) dockerhub repository.

 ### Updating Images

-When an image is modified the tag in its `repo.txt` file must be incremented.
+When an image is modified the tag in its `repo.txt` file should be incremented.
 For example, if `repo.txt` contains `dev:fd2.1` and a new version is being created, this file should be edited to contain `dev:fd2.2`.
 This will cause a new image with the new tag to be built and pushed to dockerhub.

 When a new tag is created and pushed, the `docker-compose.yml` file should also be updated to use the new tag for the image.
-This ensures that the latest images will be pulled for developers when they synch with the upstream repository.
+This ensures that the latest images will be pulled for developers the next time they start FarmData2 after they synch with the upstream repository.

-If significant changes are made to the `dev` container then it may also be necessary to bump the version number of the Docker volumes that is used to store the fd2dev user's home directory.
+If significant changes are made to the `dev` container then it may also be necessary to bump the version number of the Docker volume that is used to store the fd2dev user's home directory.